Ruluk/bootstrap-pincode-input/README.md

 # Bootstrap pincode-input
 Bootstrap jQuery widget for x-digit pincode input

+**Warning: This is a fork with custom changes.
+Keep it in mind!**

 You only need a &lt;input type="text"&gt; and Bootstrap.

 After entering a pincode the value will be updated in the original textbox.
 It supports a callback after all digits are entered and backspace is allowed.
 See Usage below this page to find out all parameters

 For touch devices there will be only one input tag created.
-With the supplied CSS it will look like the user is inputting a code in multiple input boxes.
+Behind it there will be a structure of <divs> ready for you to style.

 # Demo